-The National Longitudinal Transition Study 2012 (NLTS 2012) is the third longitudinal study conducted by the U.S. Department of Education over several decades to examine the characteristics, experiences, and post-high school outcomes of a nationally representative sample of youth with disabilities.
-Conducted under a congressional mandate to assess IDEA, NLTS 2012 collects information on students ages 13 to 21 and, for the first time, is able to directly compare youth with an IEP to youth without an IEP, including those who receive accommodations through a plan developed under Section 504 of the Rehabilitation Act and those with neither an IEP nor a 504 plan.
+The National Longitudinal Transition Study 2012 (NLTS 2012) is the third longitudinal study conducted by the U.S. Department of Education over several decades to examine the characteristics, experiences, and outcomes of a nationally representative sample of youth with disabilities.
+Part of a congressional mandate to assess IDEA, NLTS 2012 collects information on students initially aged 13 to 21 and in high school, and follows them over time.
+It is the first study that is able to directly compare youth with an IEP to youth without an IEP, including those who receive accommodations through a plan developed under Section 504 of the Rehabilitation Act and those with neither an IEP nor a 504 plan.

 Over the course of the study, the following questions will be addressed:

 This descriptive study includes 432 school districts and special schools randomly sampled in 2011 and students randomly sampled within those districts.
 During Phase I of the study, survey data were collected in 2012-2013 from approximately 12,000 in-school youth and their parents, of which about 10,000 are students with IEPs representing each of the federal disability categories.
 The surveys asked about the background characteristics of secondary school youth and the schools they attend, their health, functional abilities, and engagement in school, the academic supports they receive, and their expectations for and steps to achieve transitions beyond high school.